QuantEcon/lecture-source-py/source/rst/python_oop.rst

 Example: A Market
 ------------------------------

-Next let's write a class for a simple one good market where agents are price takers
+Next, let's write a class for a simple one good market where agents are price takers

 The market consists of the following objects: